 In practice, however, it is unusual that practitioners are present when patients experience symptoms suggestive of hypoglycemia.
 Home glucose meters are unreliable for quantifying hypoglycemia, and there are no clear glycosylated hemoglobin (HbA1C) thresholds that distinguish long-term hypoglycemia from normoglycemia.
 So the need for more extensive diagnostic testing is based on the probability that an underlying disorder that could cause hypoglycemia exists given a patient’s clinical appearance and coexisting illnesses.

-End-of-fast measurements include beta-hydroxybutyrate (which should be low in insulinoma), serum sulfonylurea to detect drug-induced hypoglycemia, and plasma glucose after IV glucagon injection to detect an increase characteristic of insulinoma.
+End-of-fast measurements include beta-hydroxybutyrate (which should be low if the cause is an insulinoma), serum sulfonylurea to detect drug-induced hypoglycemia, and plasma glucose after IV glucagon injection to detect an increase characteristic of insulinoma.
 Sensitivity, specificity, and predictive values for detecting hypoglycemia by this protocol have not been reported.

 There is no definitive lower limit of glucose that unequivocally defines pathologic hypoglycemia during a monitored fast.
 Normal women tend to have lower fasting glucose levels than men and may have glucose levels as low as 50 mg/dL (2.8 mmol/L) without symptoms.
 If symptomatic hypoglycemia has not occurred by 48 to 72 hours, the patient should exercise vigorously for about 30 minutes.
 If hypoglycemia still does not occur, insulinoma is essentially excluded and further testing is generally not indicated.

-Islet cell hypertrophy is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
+Non-insulinoma pancreatogenous hypoglycemia syndrome (NIPH) is most often a diagnosis of exclusion after an islet cell tumor is sought but not identified.
 Diazoxide or octreotide have been used, and partial pancreatectomy may be required for refractory cases.